hafbau/lecture_notes/w7d1/notes.md

     - guarantee that component does what it needs to do.
   + run `npx -p @storybook/cli sb init`

-  Tweeter Components
+  Tweeter Components??

   - Nav
     + Logo
-    + ToggleButton
+    + ToggleComposerButton

-  - Header / ProfilePx
+  - ProfilePx
   - Composer
   - TweetsList
-    + Tweet
+    - Tweet